 What Is Rebalancing and How Does It Help Saving for Your Pension in Germany?

-The most important task in investing is strategic asset allocation - this fundamental choice and composition determine 95 % of your returns before taxes and costs.
-Once you have made this decision for your portfolio composition, you should stick with it for the long term.
+• The most important task in investing is strategic asset allocation — this fundamental choice and composition determine 95 % of your returns before taxes and costs.
+Once you have decided on your portfolio composition, you should stick with it for the long term.
 Only when there are fundamental changes, such as when you decide to retire, when interest rates change dramatically, or when the global political situation changes dramatically, should you reassess your entire portfolio.

 However, this still leaves you with one big problem: the weights in the portfolio will change all the time because of the fluctuations in the market.